 Hey folks, Valkor here.
-This next film review isn't the sorta of flick I would normally sit through; it's totally a Lifetime Movie Network piece, but it does have some edge to it that piques my interest.
-So I figure let's have some with it.
+This next film review isn't the sort of flick I would normally sit through; it's totally a Lifetime Movie Network piece, but it does have some edge to it that piqued my interest.
+So I figure let's have some fun with it.
 Check it out its "The Boy She Met Online".
 Spoilers ahead, but in this case it won't matter much.

-Just as the title dictates, The Boy She Met Online centers on Cami (Traci Spiridakos), 17 year old, top of her class, super bubbly high school teen about to graduate and head west to New York City to become… something… I don't care.
+Just as the title dictates, The Boy She Met Online centers on Cami (Traci Spiridakos), a 17 year old, top of her class, super bubbly high school teen about to graduate and head west to New York City to become… something… I don't care.
 She meets up with a guy named Jake through an online website.
 Cami thinks Jake (Jon Cor) is a college student and 23 years old.
 Well the age thing is true, but him being a college student?
 Not in the least.
 Jakey boy is actually in jail, but about to be released.
-Now Jake doesn't have much going for him at this point – his mom disowns him and his sister wants nothing to do with him.
-All he has left is his buddy Edgar (Tim Finnigan), who's also a felon and all about makin bank and his buddy Dewayne (Eddie Guillaume), who's also a just released convict.
+Now Jake doesn't have much going for him at this point – his mom disowned him and his sister wanted nothing to do with him.
+All he has left is his buddy Edgar (Tim Finnigan), who's also a felon and all about making bank along with his buddy Dewayne (Eddie Guillaume), who's also a just-released convict.

-To make matters even worse, Cami hasn't told her mother a thing about Jake and mom kinda suspects something isn't right.
-Even mom's friend Kendra has some suspicions, but believes that Cami should do what she wants and eventually the truth will come out.
+To make matters worse, Cami hasn't told her mother a thing about Jake yet mom kinda suspects something isn't right.
+Even mom's friend Kendra has some suspicions but believes that Cami should do what she wants and eventually the truth will come out.

-Well Cami does learn the truth about Jake's past and even though she knows he's an ex-con, she stays with him (even has sex with the guy) because she believes in him and their love for each other.
-Well their situation goes from bad to worse when Jake finds it difficult to get a job; so he turns to his dealin buddy Edgar.
+Cami eventually learns the truth about Jake's past and even though she knows he's an ex-con, she stays with him (even has sex with the guy) because she believes in him and their love for each other.
+Well their situation goes from bad to worse when Jake finds it difficult to get a job; so he turns to his dealing buddy Edgar.
 Edgar sets him up to make a drop with this guy Vinnie, who later turns on him, kills Dewayne and robs Edgar.
 Both Edgar and Jake seek revenge, but Cami doesn't want Jake to get involved.
 However Jake wants payback and goes along with Edgar to seek out Vinnie… with Cami in tow.
-They find Vinnie and Edgar ends up shooting him dead.
+They find Vinnie and Edgar wound up shooting him dead.
 And who should happen to see the whole thing?
 Cami.

 Now normally I don't detail this much of a film in my review, but this type of film sorta warrants it.
 Why?
 It just does!
 And with that let's hit up the TOV Breakdown.

 Is there really anything good I can say about this film?
-Well I thought Jon Cor was pretty bad ass in the film.
-I honestly wasn't expecting a guy like him to be the guy on the other side of the computer (I was expecting some super fat no life slob of a man), but Cor brings a level of cool and edgy to the film that I didn't expect, but I thoroughly enjoyed.
+Well, I thought Jon Cor was badass; I honestly wasn't expecting a guy like him to be the guy on the other side of the computer (I was expecting some super fat no life slob of a man, because that's just how it is and we all know this right?), but Cor brings a level of cool and edgy to the film that I didn't expect, but I thoroughly enjoyed.
 I wanna give props also to Tim Finnigan who plays Edgar for owning his part.
 Dude looked like he was having fun and it pays off big here.
 Kudos to you sir.
 Other than that, watching this film wasn't as painful as I thought it would be…

 The fact that I actually sat through a Lifetime film...
 Don't worry, the next film has ninjas!
 I promise!